magoyette/.emacs.d/README.md

 #### RipGrep

-The package helm-ag is configured to use [RipGrep](https://github.com/BurntSushi/ripgrep).
+The package dumb-jump is configured to use [RipGrep](https://github.com/BurntSushi/ripgrep).

 ### Java Tools